Board Certification: Psychoanalysis in Psychology

 Benefits of Board Certification

-Public recognition of an advanced expertise
+Public recognition of an advanced expertise.

-Increased knowledge through access to ABPP specialty CE credits
+Increased knowledge through access to ABPP specialty CE credits.

-Increased practice mobility
+Increased practice mobility.

-Expanded employment opportunities
+Expanded employment opportunities.

-Personal rewards from recognition
+Personal rewards from recognition.

-Interaction with other distinguished psychology specialists
+Interaction with other distinguished psychology specialists.

-Opportunity for contributions to the profession
+Opportunity for contributions to the profession.

-The American Board of Psychoanalysis in Psychology
+The American Board and Academy of Psychoanalysis

 Psychoanalysis is a means of understanding human motivation and behavior based upon an understanding of factors outside of a person's awareness.
 It informs both scholarly study and practice.
 This deep perspective toward psychological understanding and intervention emphasizes the relationship between analysand and analyst.
 It necessarily continues over some extended time, in that an understanding of the relationship reflects reinstatement of the life history of the analysand.
 This reveals the dynamics of the treatment process, leading to reduction of personal distress.